epintos/web3-playground/README.md

 - [Kickstart](./kickstart) Crowdfunding project using solidity and React
 - [MyWavePortal](./my-wave-portal) Solidity and React project where you send a wave, a message and you can earn ETH
 - [EpicNFTs](./epic-nfts) Solidity and React project to mint a random NFT on chain.
+- [DiabloNFTGame](./nft-game) Solidity and React project to play a Diablo 2 battle with NFTs